Knights fall to Mustangs in State quarterfinals

 “We didn’t bring our best stuff tonight and yet we still found a way to get a set,” Jesse said.
 “I’m proud of how we battled and showed we could be competitive.
 Our seniors were great leaders this match.”

 Mt.
-Vernon would come back with a 25-15 fourth set to dash any hopes of a Union comeback, bowing out in the quarterfinals with an overall record of 32-10.
+Vernon would take advantage of their multiple weapons, including kills leader Lauren Schrock, and would turn around with a 25-15 fourth set to dash any hopes of a Union comeback, bowing out in the quarterfinals as their eighth season since 2010 ended in the State Tournament.

+“Union volleyball is all about fight and we’ve shown that over the last two seasons,” Driscol said.
+“Just because we are behind didn’t matter to us.
+I think that showed in the third set.
+We knew it wasn’t over until the hit 25.”

 Weber led the Knights with 12 kills, 14 digs, and went seven of 10 serving.
-Gates had 11 kills in the loss, with senior Allie Drsicol finishing with 23 assists, sophomore Lexi Nolan with 32 digs and senior Sophie Winkelpleck with 31 digs.
+Gates had 11 kills in the loss, with senior Allie Drsicol finishing with 23 assists and nine digs, sophomore Lexi Nolan with 14 digs and senior Sophie Winkelpleck with 11 digs.

-Check out Friday’s Cedar Valley Times for complete coverage of Union volleyball.
+The Knights ended their season 32-10 (6-2 NICL East) and earned their second consecutive trip to State.
+Union will graduate five seniors in Driscol, Ellie Behrens, Weber, Ellie Wilson and Winkelpleck, a group that has played in three Regional finals in a row in addition to their State qualifications.
+Driscol will leave the program as it’s all-time leader in assists (3,050 assists) and Weber as Union’s all-time leader in kills (1,865 kills).
+Weber will continue her career at Missouri State University with their beach volleyball program, but will always remember playing with her classmates since elementary school.

+“It was an honor to play for this program,” Weber said.
+“We focused everyday in practice on what we need to get better and I think that this year we were a much better team for it.
+I’m grateful for everything Union volleyball has taught me and I’m excited for the next level.”